 I broke my lease at my last apartment to live with my now ex.
 He purchased a home and wanted me to come live with him, so I did.
 I legally changed my address and everything.
 I paid for utilities and calculated over 3 grand spent since I moved in, on renovations and appliances.
 A lot of verbal...
 Read more »

 You would have to look to the terms of the contract to determine.
 If the contract is a standard "GAR" form (GA Association of Realtors), the last time I looked the contract could automatically extend upon the request of either party.
-Beyond the 7 days would require the agreement of all parties to...Read more »
+Beyond the 7 days would require the agreement of all...Read more »

 Unfortunately, this is pretty much covered under the "caveat emptor" doctrine which means "buyer beware."
 Did your daughter not even check the item out to see if it worked?
 Was your daughter 18 years old or older at the time of the trade?
-If not, then the trade is invalid as the daughter was a...Read more »
+If not, then the trade is invalid as...Read more »

 He wrote in the for section loan.
 I gave him a lot of jewelry including my Rolex GOLD watch as collateral.
 He still has these.
 I have never paid him anything on this.
 I am a Realtor and I reduced his commission on a sale to pay him back.
 However now he is telling me I owe him the total + 5%...
 Read more »

 It depends.
 The more that you value this contract and want it enforced, the more you need to speak with an attorney to help you.
 With all respect to you, if you did not already know the answer to your own question, do you really expect that you will be able to prove your case in court?
 There are...Read more »